-This section explains the states of Hazelcast clusters and members which you can use to allow or restrict the designated cluster/member operations.
+Starting with Hazelcast 3.6, Hazelcast introduces cluster and member states in addition to the default ACTIVE state.
+This section explains these states of Hazelcast clusters and members which you can use to allow or restrict the designated cluster/member operations.